Being Sued on Student Loans

 A recent New York Times article reports that certain student loan creditors have had their cases dismissed because they could provide proof to support the loan, and to support that the plaintiff suing on the loan actually owned it.
 As Paperwork Goes Missing, 7-18-17, Private Student Loan Debts May Be Wiped Away .
 As the authors point out, these loans have been sold off or handed off to loan servicers who did not get and cannot find the supporting documents.
 Many cases have been dismissed.
 Nevertheless, many suits simply result in default judgments because the borrowers being sued did not bother to respond and demand paperwork, or go to trial.
 So the lenders may still file suit, to see what happens when they do.
+If you are being sued on student loans, contact a New Jersey bankruptcy attorney for assistance.

 The lesson?
 Demand to see the signed loan agreements, and the endorsed promissory notes or assignments to show who owns and has the right to sue to collect.
 Better yet, be sure to get or keep all your paperwork from the get-go, including documentation of all payments or notices of transfer.